-At the very least, answering the phone or calling back makes you vulnerable to future scams (like these common phone scams), says Eva Velasquez, CEO and president of Identity Theft Resource Center.
+At the very least, answering the phone or calling back makes you vulnerable to future scams, says Eva Velasquez, CEO and president of Identity Theft Resource Center.
 “When you call back not only are you verifying the number is attached to a real person but that you’re willing to make the effort in calling back an unknown number,” she says.
 “This puts you at risk for scammers to call you at a different time and try to scam you with another ploy.”
+Want to get rid of some of the stress of calls from unknown numbers?
+Learn how to stop robocalls for good.

 And at worst?
 For one thing, scammers could convince you to give out personal information, like your credit card or Social Security number.
 Even if you don’t give out personal information to the other line, though, that call could cost you major money.
 The numbers are sometimes hooked up with 900 numbers such as sex lines that charge by the minute—and it adds up fast, says Levin.
 “You’re paying $17 and change for the first minute, and $9 and change for every minute after that,” he says.
 Plus, even just answering this four-word phrase phone scammers use with a one-word reply could let them steal your money without asking for more information.